react-native-vietnam/react-native-network-state/README.md

 #### iOS

-1. Add `SystemConfiguration.framework` to your `Linked Frameworks and Libraries`, see images bellow:
+1. Add `SystemConfiguration.framework` to your `Linked Frameworks and Libraries`, see images below:

     <p>1.1</p>